-Last year about this time I did a post on a DIY Bug Repellent and also a Bug Bite Balm.
-I talked about the dangers of conventional bug repellents and stressed that squirting copious amounts of bug spray is highly toxic.
-I have made a new batch of my bug repellent (nixing the apple cider vinegar for witch hazel due to sensitive skin issues) and have already put it to good use but I have always wanted to make my own citronella candles because I LOVE candles and who doesn’t need as much protection as they can get with these dang mosquitos!
+Many years ago I wrote a post on a DIY Bug Repellent recipe and also a Bug Bite Balm.
+I talked about the dangers of conventional bug sprays and stressed that squirting copious amounts of bug repellent over and over is highly toxic.
+Over the years I have made several new batches of my bug repellent and have already put it to good use but I have always wanted to make my own citronella candles because I LOVE candles and who doesn’t need as much protection as they can get with these dang mosquitos!

-Citronella oil is commonly used in warding off mosquito.
-It’s a fabulous bug repellent as well as a soother for bug bites!
+Citronella oil is a popular and effective natural mosquito repellent.
+It’s also a fabulous soother for bug bites!
 It is a potent anti fungal as well as antibacterial and antiseptic.

 - Glass containers or jars for your candles.
 THESE glass jars are the perfect size.

 - Lead Free Wicks (find HERE)